-We had driven from our country home in the Shenandoah Valley into Northern Virginia, on our way to a day in Washington, DC.
-We had been stuck in traffic that filled every lane of the quadrupled highway.
+Enroute from the country into Northern Virginia, on our way to Washington, DC, we were stuck in traffic that filled every lane of the quadruple highway.
 There was no escape.
-We wondered aloud how people can do this every day, commuting to work.
-After much fussing, I started thinking about how we might have put that time to better use.
+We wondered aloud how people can tolerate this daily commute.
+After much fussing, I started imagining how those commuters might put that time to better use.
 This story was the outcome.

 OK, we are agreed that it takes multi-tasking to get it all done.
 But amidst all the rushing and accomplishing, it’s also necessary to take time for yourself.